Managing Director at Pocketworks, app development specialists.

-Fender is an inspiring traditional manufacturer that is using apps and digital tech to help artists be the best they can be, and reaping the rewards for it.
+Fender is an inspiring traditional manufacturer that is using apps and digital tech to help artists be the best they can be.
+They're getting amazing results, so I thought it would be interesting to take a closer look at what they're doing.

-In case you don’t know, Fender is a guitar manufacturer founded in 1943.
+In case you don’t know, Fender was founded in 1943 and has just had its 75th birthday.
 Despite their traditional roots and heritage, they have been astonishingly forward-thinking with their use of digital technology.

 I was curious to figure out what’s made them successful, and a lot of it boils down to user research and an ambitious mobile strategy.